Business Name Ideas for Tech Startups: Patterns and Inspiration

 - Metaphor blends: Digital + catalyst = Digalyst, Innovation + accelerate = Innovelerate

-Don't force it: If the blend sounds awkward or is hard to pronounce, it won't work.
+Don't force it.
+If the blend sounds awkward or is hard to pronounce, it won't work.
 Natural flow matters.

-Test pronunciation: Make sure people can say it correctly on first exposure.
+Test pronunciation.
+Make sure people can say it correctly on first exposure.
 Multiple valid pronunciations cause problems.

-Pattern 3: Invented Words
+Pattern 3: Invented words

 Classic examples:

-- Google: Invented (originally misspelling of "googol")
+- Google: Invented (originally a misspelling of "googol")

 - Spotify: Invented (founders claim random inspiration)